Aryt3/writeups/huntress_ctf_2023/Batchfuscation/readme.md

 | %kquqjy% | t |
 | %kmgnxdhqb% | [SPACE] |

-Applying this we receive deobfuscated code liek the one below. <br/>
+Applying this we receive deobfuscated code like the one below. <br/>
 ```bat
 set /a bpquuu=4941956 %% 4941859
 cmd /c exit %bpquuu%